cloudfoundry/diego-notes/README.md

 ### Distributing ActualLRPs: Auctioneer

 The Auctioneer is responsible for distributing ActualLRPs optimally.
-When requests to start ActualLRPs arrive:
+When requests to start ActualLRPs arrive the Auctioneer performs the scheduling loop:

 - the Auctioneer fetches the state of each Cell.
 This includes information about the available capacity on the Cell, the Cell's stack, and the set of ActualLRPs currently running on the Cell.
 - the Auctioneer then distributes the ActualLRPs across the Cells (in-memory).
 During this process the Auctioneer optimizes for:
 	- an even distribution of memory and disk usage across Cells
 	- minimizing colocation of ActualLRP instances of a given DesiredLRP on the same Cell.
 	- minimizing colocation of ActualLRP instances of a givne DesiredLRP in the same Availability Zone (see below).
-- the Auctioneer then submits the allocated work to all Cells.
-Work that fails to start/cannot be allocated is placed back in the pool of work to be allocated and is eventually retried
+- the Auctioneer then submits the allocated work to all Cells

-> Note: the Auctioneer never manipulates the BBS.
-It simply follows instructions.
-The Converger/Rep take care of coming to eventual consistency on the BBS.
+	- any work that could not be allocated is carried over into the next batch
+	- if the Cell responds saying that the work could not be performed, the auctioneer carries the failed work over into the next batch
+	- if the Cell *fails to respond* (e.g. a connection timeout elapses), the auctioneer *does **not*** carry the work over into the next batch.
+This is a case of partial failure and the auctioneer defers to the converger to figure out what to do
+- any work carried over into the next batch is merged in with work that came in during the previous round of scheduling and the auction repeats the scheduling loop

 #### Managing Availability Zones